lukechampine/mkvsynth/delbrot/documentation.md

 This file contains the `ex()` function, which is called each time we read in a full statement.
 The purpose of `ex()` is to reduce a section of the AST.
 In the example above, that would mean reducing the "cond" node (and all its children) down to a single node containing either "true" or "false."
 As such, this function must be highly recursive, since a node's children may need to be reduced before they can be meaningfully combined.
 This is also where we define the built-in functions of the language.

 ## memory concerns ##
 Currently, the interpreter is more prone to leaks than the United States government.
-This situation should improve as soon as I reenable the freeNode function, which had to be commented out due to excessive segfaulting.
+This situation has improved slightly now that the `freeNode()` function has been reenabled, but `ex()` is still quite leaky.